 Pittwater Road is an important access link between Epping Road at North Ryde and Victoria Road at Gladesville.
-The capacity of the intersection is challenged during peak periods, with considerable traffic feeding into the intersection from Macquarie Park, the M2 motorway and Victoria Road.
+The capacity of the intersection is challenged during peak periods, with considerable traffic feeding into the intersection from Macquarie Park. the M2 motorway and Victoria Road.
 Intersection upgrades would provide additional turning opportunities, including new and extended lanes on Pittwater Road.
 Some planning has been undertaken on this project by both Transport for NSW and Council.

-5 Victoria Road - Widening for bus lanes & active transport overbridge, West Ryde (West Ryde Map) Figure 32

-Traffic flow either side of West Ryde is impeded daily during peak periods.
-Buses have no priority, needing to share travel lanes with general traffic along this strategic bus corridor (Parramatta to Sydney CBD).
-This project would introduce bus lanes through the West Ryde CBD, increasing the competitiveness of public transport.
+Victoria Road - Widening for bus lanes & active transport overbridge, West Ryde Figure 32 - West Ryde Map this strategic bus corridor (Parramatta to Sydney CBD).
+This project would introduce continuous bus lanes through the West Ryde CBD, Increasing the competitiveness of public transport.
 The project is currently in the road widening option assessment phase.
 Further to this, an active transport link across Victoria Road immediately to the east of the existing railway bridge would allow a safe and efficient connection between the new Meadowbank Education and Employment Precinct and areas to the north of West Ryde, while linking cyclists and pedestrians to bus and rail services.